ahanba/hiatus/README.markdown

 You can try Ruby RegExp on [rubular](http://rubular.com/).
 Also Ruby RegExp is based on [oniguruma](http://www.geocities.jp/kosako3/oniguruma/), see [here](http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt) for RegExp API available in Ruby.
 *Third column is mandatory - "SourceTerm&nbsp;&nbsp;&nbsp;&nbsp;TargetTerm&nbsp;&nbsp;&nbsp;&nbsp;Option"*
-*Even when you use Blank option, create 3rd column and leave it blank*
+*Even when you use Blank option, create third column and leave it blank*

 Auto Conversion is a function to convert dictionary form into active possible forms.
 For example, **write** is converted into **write|writes|writing|wrote|written**, and all of these are detected.